chirag127/engineering-notes-all-sems/allnotes/notes/2_wt/bing/Creative/text/notes_2_wt_bing_Creative_text_.md

+#### Introduction to AWT in Core Java

+- AWT stands for **Abstract Window Toolkit**, which is an API that provides classes and interfaces for creating and managing graphical user interfaces (GUIs) in Java applications.
+- AWT is part of the **Java Foundation Classes (JFC)**, which also includes Swing, Java 2D, and Accessibility.
+- AWT is **platform-dependent**, meaning that its components are rendered using the native components of the underlying operating system.
+This makes AWT components look consistent with the host system, but also limits their functionality and appearance.
+- AWT is also **heavyweight**, meaning that its components are allocated their own native resources, such as windows, handles, and memory.
+This makes AWT components more resource-intensive and less flexible than lightweight components, such as Swing.
+- AWT provides a hierarchy of classes and interfaces for creating and manipulating GUI components, such as buttons, text fields, labels, menus, dialogs, etc. The root of the hierarchy is the **Component** class, which defines the common behavior and properties of all AWT components.
+- AWT also provides a hierarchy of classes and interfaces for creating and managing containers, which are components that can hold other components.
+The root of the hierarchy is the **Container** class, which extends the Component class and adds methods for adding, removing, and laying out components.
+- AWT provides several subclasses of Container for creating different types of windows and panels, such as **Frame**, **Dialog**, **Window**, and **Panel**.
+A Frame is a top-level window that has a title bar, a border, and a menu bar.
+A Dialog is a pop-up window that can be modal or non-modal.
+A Window is a generic window that has no decorations.
+A Panel is a container that can be used to group components within another container.
+- AWT provides several classes and interfaces for handling events, such as user input, window state changes, component changes, etc. The root of the hierarchy is the **EventObject** class, which defines the common properties and methods of all AWT events.
+AWT also provides the **EventListener** interface, which defines the methods that event listeners must implement, and the **EventQueue** class, which manages the dispatching of events to the appropriate listeners.
+- AWT provides several classes and interfaces for creating and manipulating graphics, such as shapes, colors, fonts, images, etc. The root of the hierarchy is the **Graphics** class, which defines the methods for drawing and filling shapes, setting colors and fonts, drawing images, etc. AWT also provides the **Graphics2D** class, which extends the Graphics class and adds methods for advanced graphics features, such as transformations, antialiasing, gradients, etc.
+- AWT provides several classes and interfaces for creating and managing layout managers, which are objects that control the size and position of components within a container.
+The root of the hierarchy is the **LayoutManager** interface, which defines the methods that layout managers must implement.
+AWT also provides several subclasses of LayoutManager for creating different types of layouts, such as **FlowLayout**, **BorderLayout**, **GridLayout**, **CardLayout**, etc.

 #### AWT Controls

 - AWT stands for Abstract Window Toolkit, which is a set of APIs for creating graphical user interfaces (GUIs) in Java .